Tom2702/Ecommerce_Churn_Prediction_Machine_Learning_Python/README.md

 This project analyzes customer churn behavior for an e-commerce company and builds machine learning models to predict whether a customer is likely to churn.

-In this project, I will:
+In this project, we will:

 - Load and inspect the e-commerce churn dataset.
 - Clean missing values and inconsistent category labels.